Brittany Health Issues & Care Guide

 Health Overview

-The Brittany is generally a moderately healthy breed, but like all dogs, they are prone to certain health conditions.
-Being aware of these conditions and working with a veterinarian who knows the breed helps ensure your Brittany lives a long, healthy life.
+One of the healthier sporting breeds with fewer hereditary conditions than many retrievers and spaniels, though epilepsy requires monitoring., but like all dogs, they are prone to certain conditions.
+Being aware of these and working with a knowledgeable veterinarian helps ensure your Brittany lives a long, healthy life.

 Common Health Conditions